howdyai/botkit-cms/readme.md

 Clone this repo and set it up on a public host somewhere.
 Clicking the Glitch link below will do this for you.

+[Get your existing scripts](#get-script-content), and put the resulting `scripts.json` file in the `data/` folder.

+Launch the app, then load it in your web browser.
+You should see a link to the editor screen.

+Make sure your new service is available at a public address on the web.
 Then, modify your Botkit app to include a pointer to this new service.

 ```
 var controller = Botkit.platform({